LenardPiir/test-assignment/README.md

         If there are more forms coming with further development use Formik to handle forms.
     backend:
-        Further development could be done package by feature by packaging sector, registration, customersector and customer under one feature package.
+        Further development could be done package by feature by packaging sector, registration, customersector and customer under one feature package. database migrations:
+        Use flyway or liquibase for migrations.